 Cancer Treatment Centers of America® (CTCA) offers minimally invasive surgery for patients with deep subcortical brain tumors.
 This Six Pillar Approach integrates several advancements in neurosurgery to resect otherwise inoperable brain tumors.

-CTCA at Midwestern Regional Medical Center (Midwestern), our hospital in suburban Chicago, is among the first hospitals in the country to offer this specialized procedure.
+CTCA® at Midwestern Regional Medical Center (Midwestern), our hospital in suburban Chicago, offers this specialized procedure to qualified patients.